giorgos-ioak/giorgos-ioak/README.md

  * SQL (not experienced)

 **Hello I'm Giorgos, a developer from Greece, passionate about coding and problem-solving while my expertise is web dev.
-I am eager to take on new challenges that will expand my skill set, allowing me to create more flexible web apps with better performance.**
-**You can contact me through my email:** giorgosmintis@gmail.com
+I am eager to take on new challenges that will expand my skill set, allowing me to create more flexible web apps with better performance.**<br>**You can contact me through my email:** giorgosmintis@gmail.com